Computer Resources

 • Daemons and Unattended Port Listeners

 • Unauthorized daemons and unattended port listeners are not allowed.
-This includes, but is not limited to, IRC bots, IRC servers, muds, ftp and web servers.
+This includes, but is not limited to web servers.

 • File Storage